bfix/phishdetect-thunderbird/README.md

 If you have enabled thePhishDetect column, you will be able to identify detected emails at first glance.

-If you have enabled **Background rescan" all previously scanned emails (independent whether they are flagged by PhishDetect or not) will be rescanned if new indicators are fetched from the PhishDetect node.
+If you have enabled **Background rescan** all previously scanned emails (independent whether they are flagged by PhishDetect or not) will be rescanned if new indicators are fetched from the PhishDetect node.
 If new incidents are found, they will be reported; a dialog will display a